Can you retire on $600k?

 However, if you want your savings to last longer, perhaps into your 90s, you will need a lower annual income.

-You may now want to figure out how to increase your savings, growing that $600,000 to $700,000 or even more to give yourself extra disposable income as a retiree.
+You may want to figure out how to increase your savings, growing that $600,000 to $700,000 or even more, to give yourself extra disposable income as a retiree.

 Some ways you can increase your retirement savings include:

-Revise your monthly budget and prioritize savings – Try to limit spending on non-essential items.
+Revise your monthly budget and prioritize savings: Try limiting spending on non-essential items.
 Establish realistic lifestyle and financial targets with a focus on your future needs.
 Reduce expenditures where possible and allocate those savings to more impactful areas.

 Get expert financial advice